 Mentoring can take many forms as well, including regular meetings, casual coffee get-togethers, scheduled 15-minute conversations or even having someone observe you over time in a certain role.

-Serving as a mentor—in an informal or formal manner—can make a lasting impact on someone’s life.
+Serving as a mentor—in an informal or formal manner—can make a lasting impact on someone’s life and is another example of living generously.

 3. Why Should I Listen?